terminatorul/NvStrapsReBar/README.md

 <h1 align="center">NvStrapsReBar</h1>
 <p>UEFI driver to enable and test Resizable BAR on Turing graphics cards (GTX 1600, RTX 2000).
 Pre-Pascal cards might also work.</p>
 <p>This is a copy of the rather popular <a href="https://github.com/xCuri0/ReBARUEFI">ReBarUEFI</a> DXE driver. <a href="https://github.com/xCuri0/ReBARUEFI">ReBarUEFI</a> enables Resizable BAR for older motherboards and chipsets without ReBAR support from the manufacturer.
 NvStrapsReBar was created to test Resizable BAR support for GPUs from the RTX 2000 (and GTX 1600, Turing architecture) line.
-Apparently for the GTX 1000 cards (Pascal architecture) the Windows driver just resets the computer during boot if the BAR size has been changed, so GTX 1000 cards still can not enable ReBAR.
+Apparently for the GTX 1000 cards (Pascal architecture) the Windows driver resets the computer during boot if the BAR size has been changed, so GTX 1000 cards still can not enable ReBAR.
 The Linux driver does not crash, but does not pick up the new BAR size either.</p>

 ### Do I need to flash a new UEFI image on the motherboard, to enable ReBAR on the GPU ?
 Yes, this is how it works for Turing GPUs (GTX 1600 / RTX 2000).